-Section 5: Guidelines for Selection of Instructional Materials
+Section 5: Guidelines for Selection of Instructional Materials (Guidelines are under review at the district level to incorporate changes due to AlamoBooks)

 5-A. Textbooks

 SAC provides faculty with instructional textbooks that have been selected for instructional use.
 Textbook orders are requested through the Department Chair according to established timelines for specific semesters.
 Information regarding textbook orders, desk copies, support materials, and policies on preview and selection may be obtained from the Department Chair.